 Make Sure All Terms are Enforceable

-- Too many restrictions may drive away the right types of potential customers.
+- Too many restrictions may drive away from the right types of potential customers.

 - If the terms are not enforceable without extreme amounts of effort, then there’s nothing to gain from them.